kloppstock/IniParser/doc/features.md

 Multi line values can be disabled by defining the INI_FORBID_MULTILINE in the [ini_config.h](/include/ini_config.h) file or through the compiler.

 This parser also has the option to only use static memory.
 To enable this define the number of bytes for the static memory in the [ini_config.h](/include/ini_config.h) file or through the compiler using INI_STATIC_MEMORY_SIZE.

+If an parsing error occurs, the parser will provide the line number.
+On any other error an error type is provided.